kieling/rpi3_IoT_router/README.md

 - Navible Front-End: front-end for managing BT devices connected to the gateway and have an overview of connected IPv6 devices.

 ###Installation:
-- Check `SETUP.md` or get a img dump of the microSD I used (link to be provided).
+- Check `SETUP.md` or get a img dump of the microSD I used (link to be provided) and write it to your microSD.

 ###Starting the router
 - Turn the Pi on with everything installed, run `setup_all.sh`.
 You can also add it to `/etc/rc.local/` or `/etc/init.d/` to start it on boot.